Juniper Berry Essential Oil Benefits

 Beyond this, both oils offer pain relief, and are uplifting and clarifying to the mind.
 Choosing between them will be a matter of which aroma you prefer more fruity and balsamic in the case of common juniper, more citrusy and slightly camphorous in the case of mountain juniper.

 Personally, I love both varieties of our juniper berry essential oils, though theres a special place in my heart for the mountain juniper.
 I love to use it in the shower, by just placing a few drops in my palm and spreading it all over my body from toes to neck.
 I find that this oil is also great when inhaled as a way to to bring my thoughts back to peace.

 I hope this brief guide will help you decide which juniper berry is right for you.
-If you still have any questions or need help making up your mind, write me an email at firstname.lastname@example.org and I will do my best to help.
+If you still have any questions or need help making up your mind, write us an email at email@example.com and we will do our best to help.